ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Storage Gateway

-Used to connect on-premise software appliances to cloud storage.
+Used to **connect on-premise software appliances to cloud storage**.

 Can be a virtual machine image or a physical appliance.

-File gateway (NFS and SMB): store files to S3; allows all features of S3 onto the stored fies/objects;
+**File gateway (NFS and SMB)**: store files to S3; allows all features of S3 onto the stored files/objects;

-Volume gateway (iSCSI): store images of harddisks on S3; incremental changes are stored for versioning; uses Amazon EBS snapshots
+**Volume gateway (iSCSI)**: store images of harddisks on S3; incremental changes are stored for versioning; uses Amazon EBS snapshots

 - stored: store primary data locally; asynchronously back up to S3 in form of EBS

-- cached: S3 as primary data storage; retain frequently a cessed data locally in storage gateway
+- cached: S3 as primary data storage; retain frequently accessed data locally in storage gateway

-Tape gateway: store tapes in virtual tapes and move to cloud; archive data; VTL interface
+**Tape gateway**: store tapes in virtual tapes and move to cloud; archive data; VTL interface

 ## Athena vs Macie

 ### Athena

-- interactive query service using which you can anlyse and query data on S3 using standard SQL
+- interactive query service using which you can analyse and query data on S3 using standard SQL
 - serverless; pay per query OR per TB scanned
 - no ETL setup
 - can be use on log files, business reports, AWS cost and usage reports, click-stream data